Grevillea montana

 Grevillea montana is a species of flowering plant in the family Proteaceae and is endemic to a restricted to a small area of eastern New South Wales.
 It is a dense shrub with narrowly elliptic to lance-shaped leaves and bright green and pinkish-red flowers.

 Description

 Grevillea montana is a dense shrub that typically grows to a height of 0.3–1.5 m.
 Its leaves are narrowly elliptic to lance-shaped with the narrower end towards the base, or more or less linear, mostly 10–30 mm long and 1–7 mm wide with the edges turned down or rolled under, often covering the silky-hairy lower surface.
 The flowers are arranged singly or in clusters of up to four on the ends of branches and are bright green at the base and pinkish-red near the ends with a green style, the pistil 25–28 mm long.
 Flowering mainly occurs in September and October, and the fruit is an oval to elliptic follicle about 12 mm long.

+Similar species

+Grevillea montana is closely related to G. arenaria and was once classified as a subspecies of the genus.
+G. montana can be distinguished from G. arenaria in that it has 1-4 flowers on 3-4mm long pedicels and 1-3cm long leaves with a close cover of silky, appressed hairs on the underside.
+G. arenaria has 2-10 flowers on pedicels 9-10mm long and leaves 1.5-7.5mm long with curled, wooly hairs on the underside.